 Amazon Glacier is a cloud service dedicated for storing archived data which is not likely to be retrieved often.
 In other words, it is designed for infrequently accessed data.
 Glacier has high latency of data retrieval but offers low pricing and high safety for stored archives.
 In this article we are going to explain Glacier’s data uploading nuances.

-What could possibly be easier - to perform a backup?
+What could possibly be easier than performing a backup?
 Many things, actually.
-There are lots of forms of backup and additional features, that might help you to achieve exactly your needs.
-In this article, we are covering the differences between the most popular types of backup:
+There are different types of backup and additional features, that can help you achieve your specific goals.
+In this article, we are covering the differences between the most popular types of data backup:

 - Full Backup